 There are a few things that needs to be tracked around your employees training when you run a business.

-Training Providers and Courses
+Training Providers and Courses need to be managed

 A basic LMS (Learning Management System) system allows you to load all your Suppliers that offer courses and the courses they offer your business.
 Additional data is can also be stored in the system, like the cost of training, the BBBEE contribution level of the Provider, your account manager at the supplier, and more.

 Employees and their training records need to be managed

 Some employees will ask for training, others will be happy not to get any.
 Training can really go both ways, but if you need employees that are qualified to do the job, you cannot afford not to keep them trained up and qualified.

 Partnerships that require training depends on your Training management records